dpi-tta-lessons/ruby-basics/content.md

 ### `class` method

-You can check an objects data type using the `class` method.
+Returns the data type (class) of an object.

 ```ruby
 pp "text".class